JavaScript’s operators sometimes produce unintuitive results. With the following two rules, they are easier to understand:

 : comparing with a number or a string==

-lets you check if a value x
+lets us check if a value x

 is a number or that number as a string – with a single comparison: